9 Corny Spanish Jokes That Will Help You Learn Spanish

 “¡¿Qué falta?! ¡¿Qué falta?! ¡¡Si no te he tocado!!” (“Fault?
 What fault?
 I haven’t touched you??”)

-This is a classic Spanish language pun because it plays on the verb “to miss” (me haces falta) and the noun fault (falta).
+This is one of the classic Spanish jokes because it plays on the verb “to miss” (me haces falta) and the noun fault (falta).
 The verb “me haces falta” (the third-person present tense conjugation of hacer falta) means “to miss” someone, and the noun “falta,” in this sentence, means “fault,” as in a soccer penalty.

 Here’s a way the joke could work in English: